The unhurried life brings

 play with yourself (Lego blocks, please)

-view naked ladies (in an art gallery, not porn site)
+view naked ladies (in an art museum)

 read aloud TS Eliot's Cats poems